Latent-Mark: An Audio Watermark Robust to Neural Codec Compression

-\lily{As for \textbf{perceptual quality (UTMOS)}, despite the differences captured by $\Delta$SI-SNR, the UTMOS results in Figure~\ref{fig:utmos} indicate that the perceptual quality across all methods is nearly indistinguishable, suggesting that the artifacts introduced by our semantic-based embedding are effectively masked and maintain a high level of imperceptibility to the human ear.}
+\lily{As for \textbf{perceptual quality (UTMOS)}, despite the differences captured by $\Delta$SI-SNR, the UTMOS results in Figure~\ref{fig:utmos} indicate that the perceptual quality across all methods is nearly indistinguishable, suggesting that the artifacts introduced by Latent-Mark are effectively masked and maintain a high level of imperceptibility to the human ear.}